Jose Siri Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.53 team ERA that ranks 21st across all MLB pitching staffs.
+- The Red Sox's 4.52 team ERA ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).
+- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- In his last appearance on Tuesday against the Houston Astros, the righty tossed 4 2/3 innings, giving up two earned runs while surrendering four hits.
+- His last appearance was on Wednesday against the Houston Astros, when the righty went 2 2/3 innings, surrendering six earned runs while giving up seven hits.

-- The 24-year-old has put up an ERA of 3.57, with 7.3 strikeouts per nine innings, in 23 games this season.
-Opponents are batting .260 against him.
+- The 27-year-old has put up an ERA of 3.99, with 8.9 strikeouts per nine innings, in 26 games this season.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.